University of Minnesota Morris

-An undergraduate degree in physics from Morris provides a solid basis for young scientists to pursue careers in engineering, academia, research, teaching or industry.
+An undergraduate degree in physics from Morris provides a solid basis for young scientists to pursue careers ranging from medicine, law, entrepenuership, engineering, technology, as well as physics careers including industry, teaching, and research.

 With four full-time faculty members and about five graduates per year, the physics program readily provides interactions between students and faculty, and small classes as well as research opportunities and teaching assistantships.

-Alumni from the UMM physics program have been successful in a wide variety of careers in industry, academia, the military and the school system.
+Alumni from the Morris physics program have been successful in a wide variety of careers in industry, academia, the military, jobs in law, business, entrepenuership, as well as within the school system.
 They have ranked the three most important qualities learned in the Morris physics program:

 - Analytical problem solving skills